NO SCHOOL TUESDAY JAN 26

 Right now we are offering IN SCHOOL learning (with all kinds of protections, such temperature scans, plexiglass partitions, mask/faceguard requirements, limited interactions in groups etc.) and simultaneous AT HOME learning.
 NOTE: Most students in IN PERSON but just about every class has a few DISTANCE LEARNERS.*

 This is also true of our music lesson program.

-As of September, most grades are full for in-school learning.
+Most grades are full for in-school learning.
 The exception is for our K3 and K4 classes - there are openings there.
 Because so many are working at home, the classes that were very hard to get into are now much easier to access.
 It used to be K3 and K4 would fill up by mid-summer.
 COVID 19 has changed that.
 Too bad ... as we have an excellent academic program that makes learning fun with a terrific staff.

 How does this work?